 German law stipulates that all prices, menus and bills include both tax and a service charge, so tipping is not necessary in restaurants.
 Cleaning staff, hairdressers, taxi drivers etc. appreciate small tips.

-A visit to Germany should be trouble free, but take normal precautions to avoid mugging, bag-snatching and pick-pocketing, especially at airports and railway stations in the large cities.
+A visit to Germany should be trouble free, but take normal precautions to avoid mugging, bag-snatching and pick-pocketing, especially at airports, railway stations and markets in the large cities.

-Visitors should carry passports with them at all times.
+Visitors are not required to carry their passports with them at all times in Germany, but carrying some form of identification is advised.
 Smoking in public places such as bars and restaurants is illegal.

 Become our Stuttgart Travel Expert

 We are looking for contributors for our Stuttgart travel guide.
 If you are a local, a regular traveller to Stuttgart or a travel professional with time to contribute and answer occasional forum questions, please contact us.